atorus-research/datasetjson/README.md

 compatibility will be enforced once the standard itself is more stable.
 Until then, it is not recommended to use this package within production activities.

+## Acknowledgements

+Thank you to Ben Straub and Eric Simms (GSK) for help and input during the original CDISC Dataset JSON hackathon that motivated this work.

+Thank you to Tilo Blenk (GSK) for suggestions that allowed us to use **jsonlite** exclusively for generation of the final JSON file.